News Updates for HomeWorks Connect

 Kappler adds that overall success will be measured in three ways: a) every member will have access to affordable, reliable high-speed internet; b) a fiber network will not negatively affect electric reliability or service; and c) fiber-to-the-home as an internet service will break even financially.

 There are currently 60 electric co-ops across the U.S. building fiber networks, and another 200 or so are looking into it as we have been doing.
 Our due diligence included two member surveys and two feasibility studies.
-We also made several visits to Midwest Energy & Communications in Cassopolis, who started their own fiber project four years ago and are now well over half-way to completing their build-out.
+We also made several visits to Midwest Energy & Communications in Cassopolis, who started their own fiber business four years ago and are now well over half-way to completing their build-out.

-Because building a 3,300 mile network is a big project, even using our existing poles, this is being planned as a phased approach which will likely take six years before we’ve built out to every location.
+Because building a 3,300 mile network is a big job, even using our existing poles, this is being planned as a phased approach which will likely take six years before we’ve built out to every location.
 The board of directors will review member acceptance and other factors before deciding to move forward in each of the planned five phases.

 Members can get involved in planning each phase through an innovative crowd-sourcing process.
 We will set up a special website where interested members can vote for their area to be built out next by signing up for the service, and encourage their neighbors to sign up as well.
 The more people who sign up in an area, the faster they’ll get service.
 Sign-ups will be available online or via phone to our customer service team.